 Check if an endpoint is associated with a project.

-- endpoint\id (string) identity of endpoint to check - project\id (string) identity of the project associated with keystone.exception.NotFound If the endpoint was not found in the project.
+- endpoint_id (string) identity of endpoint to check - project_id (string) identity of the project associated with create_endpoint(endpoint_id, endpoint_ref)

+Raises keystone.exception.NotFound If the endpoint was not found in the project.